Negsii/RMIT_Driverless_sim/README.md

 3: In a new terminal run $ gzclient
 4: This will open gazebo, click on gazebo and the model should be in the enviroment you launched
 # optional
-5: To move the vehicle open a new terminal and run $ rosrun telop_twist_keyboard telop_twist_keyboard.py /cmd_vel:=/catvehicle/cmd_vel
+5: To move the vehicle open a new terminal and run $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/catvehicle/cmd_vel
 5a: This window must be open and currently clicked on to recieve keystrokes. speed is very slow to begin so hold q to increase speed.
 6: To view cameras and lidar data and to visualise it use $ rosrun rviz rviz
 6a: In rvis set Fixed Frame to catvehicle/odom, and use add to add lidar or cameras from topic menu.
 To add the robot use add and select RobotModel from 'By Display Type'.
 Then change Robot Description to catvehicle/robot_description and TF Prefix to catvehicle